Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Puerta del Sol

-Toledo Spain Travel Guide - Puerta del Sol
+Toledo, Spain Travel Guide - Puerta del Sol

-The bridges may be the headliners when it comes to the beauty of Toledo’s cityscape, but don’t forget about the incredible gates to the city’s perimeter wall.
-One of the prettier of these gates is the Puerta del Sol, which was built in the late 14th century by the Knights Hospitaller.
 The Visigothic Ildephonsus, Toledo’s patron saint, is depicted on the medallion above the gate.
 In fact, the name of the gates is derived from the sun and the moon that was once painted on the sides of this medallion.
 When you visit Toledo, I would strongly recommend taking a walk through the city to check out the beautiful landmarks such as the Puerta del Sol.

 Parque de La Vega

-Toledo Spain Travel Guide - Parque de La Vega
+Toledo, Spain Travel Guide - Parque de La Vega

-I have no doubt that you will spend most of your time in Toledo touring the beautiful historical buildings, shopping and eating your way across the city, and admiring the beauty of the of the city from one of the many viewpoints.
-However, I think you would be remiss if you didn’t take the time to walk thru the breathtaking Parque de La Vega.
-This stunning park will enchant you will its beautiful fountains, lovely gardens, and peaceful walkways.
-It is a great place to go for a walk after a nice lunch or just before heading back to your accommodations for the night.
-Believe me, you will fall in love with it on your first visit.
+I have no doubt that you will spend most of your time in Toledo touring the beautiful historical buildings, shopping and eating your way across the city, and admiring the beauty of the city from one of the many viewpoints.
+However, I think you would be remiss if you didn’t take the time to walk through the breathtaking Parque de La Vega.

-How to Get There
+How to Get to Toledo, Spain

-Toledo Spain Travel Guide
+Toledo, Spain Travel Guide

 If you are traveling to Toledo from outside of Spain, the quickest way to get to the city is undoubtedly to fly into either the Madrid-Cuatro Vientos Airport (MCV/LECU) or Madrid-Barajas Airport (MAD/LEMD) in Madrid.
 From Madrid, the city of Toledo is only a short train ride or drive away.
-If you are planning an extended tour of Spain and will be visiting Toledo from one of the other amazing cities within the country, the country has an extensive rail system and incredible roadways that you can use to get around.
-If you are starting to plan your trip and would like more information, I have included a map and table in my Toledo Spain travel guide below that outlines the travel times to Toledo from various cities in Spain.

 View Larger Map